WestleyR/gpack/README.md

 # Simple, fast, rootless package and library manager

-This is a basic package manager that can manage non-system (users) packages.
+This is a basic package manager that can manage non-system (users) packages and libraries.

 ## Example